amida-tech/blue-button-json2json/README.md

 ## Standard Template Rules

-The following are the list of all keys that have special meaning in the template objects
+The following are the list of all keys that have special meaning in template objects
 - [`dataKey`](#dataKey)
 - [`value`](#value)
 - [`content`](#content)